maximbeekenkamp/Electricity-Forecasting/README.md

 ## Data Sources and Descriptions

 All data is downloaded from the U.S. Energy Information Administration (EIA) website.
 The data was downloaded in the form of Excel files (.xlsx) and needed to be converted to .csv files.
 Whilst converting the data to .csv files, I removed non-relevant sheet tabs.
 This was done to reduce the overall file size of this project, but also in converting .xlsx files with sheets to .csv files (which have no sheets) is a bit of a mess.
 Additionally, I removed the 1990-2000 data from the sales_revenue data as it was not relevant to the project, and removed the embedded headers from the sales files which are not correctly interpreted when converting to .csv.
 This was done manually as they were trivial operations due to the way the file was structured.
 In my experience it's easier to do some of these simple operations at this stage rather than in the preprocessing script.
 Additionally, I've chosen to use generated data for the number of consumers in 2007, this is discussed in greater detail in the Consumer Number Prediction Model section.
-Otherwise, however, the data is unaltered and is identical to the data available on the EIA website (see sources).
+Otherwise, however, the data is unaltered and is identical to the data available on the EIA website [^1] [^2] [^3] [^4].

 TODO: Add a brief description of the new population data.

 The data was then processed by the preprocessing script.
 Here is a brief overview of the data that remained after preprocessing, divided by file origin:

-- `sales_revenue.csv` (2001-2009 & 2010-2023)
+- `sales_revenue.csv` [^1] [^2] (2001-2009 & 2010-2023)

   - year
   - state
   - price (cents/kWh)
   - number of consumers

-- `generation_monthly.csv`
+- `generation_monthly.csv` [^3]

   - year
   - state
   - energy source type
   - capacity (MWh)

-- `plancapacity_annual.csv`
+- `plancapacity_annual.csv` [^4]
   - year
   - state
   - energy source type